Organization and Guidance Department

-The Organization and Guidance Department (OGD) is a department of the Central Committee of the Workers' Party of Korea (WPK), the ruling party of North Korea.
-Its central responsibility is to implement the directives and teachings of the Suryeongs [Great Leaders], Kim Il-sung and Kim Jong-il.
+The Organization and Guidance Department (OGD), or the Organizational Leadership Department (Official translation in North Korea) created in 1946, is a department of the Central Committee of the Workers' Party of Korea (WPK), the ruling party of North Korea.
+Its central responsibility is to implement the directives and teachings of Kim Il Sung, Kim Jong Il, and Kim Jong Un.
 The department was initially a department within the WPK General Affairs Department, but eventually spun off and was established at the 3rd Plenary Session of the 2nd Central Committee as the Organization Committee.

 Mission

 The OGD is a powerful department of the WPK that guides the implementation of all Party life policy, which extends to nearly every aspect of life in North Korea from civilian, to military, to government.
 The OGD also serves as the staff for the Central Committee and Central Military Committee, and controls key personnel in the government, WPK, and Korean People's Army (KPA).
 This control stems from the OGD's power to select and dismiss high-ranking officials based on the monitoring it does, records it collects, and investigations it runs, making it one of the most powerful and feared departments of the WPK.

-The OGD is also responsible for administering party life guidance to secure loyalty to the Kim dynasty and maintain Party ideology, overseeing guidance implementation down to a local and even workplace level.
+The OGD is also responsible for administering party life guidance to secure loyalty to the Kim family and maintain Party ideology, overseeing guidance implementation down to a local and even workplace level.
 It does this through local Organization Departments, which are a part of every KWP Committee and have political power due to their close link to the OGD.
 Since every North Korean citizen experiences party life in some form, regardless of actually joining the party, the OGD and its guidance have a direct effect on the lives of every North Korean from the highest to lowest level.